14 Fruits and Vegetables You Shouldn’t Peel—And 9 You Should

 Still, Alyssa Pike, RD, the manager of nutrition communications for the International Food Information Council Foundation, says the amount of nutrients in each peel differs by the type of fruit or vegetable.
 And the only skins Hillary Cecere, MS, RDN, a registered dietitian for Eat Clean Bro, doesn’t recommend eating are the ones that are too tough or not tasty to eat.
 With that in mind, if your goal is also to increase the health-promoting nutrients in your diet, experts say it’s best to eat the following fruits and vegetables without peeling them.
 (And make sure you peel the rest!)

 Don’t worry about peeling berries, cherries or grapes

 Malkani says it’s better to eat berries, cherries and grapes without peeling them.
 Aside from the fact that it’s challenging to peel cherries and grapes, and not really possible to peel most berries, the peels offer lots of antioxidants and nutrients.
 Grape skin is particularly beneficial since this part of the grape has the highest amount of antioxidants in the whole fruit.

 Use these tricks to keep fruits and vegetables fresh longer.

-Peach, pear, and plum skin each have a lot of fibre, nutrients, and antioxidants.
+Peach, pear and plum skin each have a lot of fibre, nutrients and antioxidants.
 One study even found that removing peach skin results in 13 to 48 per cent fewer antioxidants.
-For fruits and vegetable you don’t peel, and those you do, always clean them thoroughly before eating.
+Whether or not you’re enjoying your fruits and vegetables peeled, always clean them thoroughly before eating.